alecmaly/blog/_posts/2021/2021-10-11-Adventures-in-open-source-contributing-Joplin.md

 ## Conclusion

 - Open source software is great and you can fix your own things!
 - Communicate!
-    - Talk with other people about your issues, they may have seen them too.
+Talk with other people about your issues, they may have seen them too.
 I spent hours on debugging the timezone issue, however, if it were known by another developer, them just letting me know it's a known issue would have saved me a lot of time.
 - Timezones are the worst.

 ## ...
 And Beyond!!

-What happens when you want to add functionality to an electron.js app, but that feature would never be accepted into a release because it doesn't suit the majority of users, you ask?
+What happens when you want to add functionality to an open source electron.js app, but the feature doesn't fit the majority of use cases?

-Just inject the custom code yourself, it's super easy!
+Just inject custom code into your client app, it's super easy!

 Read about my journey in hacking Joplin in my next post: [Hacking Electron Apps: Joplin]({{ '/2021/10/12/Hacking-Electron-Apps-Joplin.html' | relative_url }}).